- January 30, 2020

 In "Here Be Dragons," you'll embark on a thrilling adventure through the skies and seas, commanding a ship and a dragon to discover new islands and civilizations.
 This immersive simulation game offers strategic combat, resource management, and diplomacy with other factions, with a rich storyline that unfolds as you explore a vast, procedurally generated world.
 Your choices will shape the fate of your crew, your dragon, and the mysterious land of Dracorum.

-- The game features a unique art style reminiscent of old maps, enhancing the overall aesthetic experience.
+- The game features a unique and charming art style reminiscent of old maps, enhancing the overall aesthetic experience.

-- There is a lack of progression and replayability, as upgrades do not carry over between campaigns, making the experience feel repetitive.
+- There is a lack of progression and replayability, as upgrades do not carry over between chapters, making the gameplay feel repetitive.

-- The writing and humor can fall flat at times, with some jokes feeling stale or poorly executed, detracting from the overall enjoyment.
+- The writing and humor can fall flat at times, with some jokes feeling stale or poorly executed, detracting from the overall experience.

 “The story is a satire of how Columbus discovered America, featuring beliefs of that period as well as throwing pop culture references into a tasty stew.”